Best Medicare Advantage Plans in California (2026)

 Understanding Medicare Advantage Plans

 • CMS Star Ratings: Medicare rates plans on a 1 to 5 star scale based on quality and performance.
-Plans with 4 stars or higher earn high customer satisfaction scores and deliver quality care.
+Plans with 4 stars or higher score well on customer satisfaction and care quality metrics.

-• Monthly premiums: You'll pay your Part B premium plus any plan premium.
+• Monthly premiums: You'll pay your Medicare Part B premium plus any additional plan premium.
 Many Medicare Advantage plans charge $0 in monthly premiums, though costs vary by coverage level and location.

 • Maximum out-of-pocket (MOOP) limits: These caps limit your annual spending on covered services.
-After you reach your MOOP limit, your plan covers 100% of covered services for the rest of the year.
+Once you reach your MOOP limit, your plan pays 100% of covered services for the rest of the year.

 • Drug coverage: Most Medicare Advantage plans include prescription drug coverage (Part D).
-Check your plan's formulary to confirm coverage for your medications and understand any restrictions or prior authorization requirements.
+Check your plan's formulary to confirm your medications are covered and whether prior authorization applies.

 SCAN Health Plan